 SAN is a member of the IPM Coalition, a group of organizations that aim to improve agriculture and forestry practices related to pesticides use around the world.
 This project is born in this context and as a support to add value to the existing database of the coalition.

-The “Which Pesticide?”- App is a product whose goal is to support a significant reduction of pesticide use and risks, because experience of OSU-IPPC, SAN and the IPM coalition has shown that pests affecting crops, grasses and trees are rarely controlled with the least toxic chemical options or based on integrated pest management planning.
+The “Pesticide & Alternatives”- App is a product whose goal is to support a significant reduction of pesticide use and risks, because experience of OSU-IPPC, SAN and the IPM coalition has shown that pests affecting crops, grasses and trees are rarely controlled with the least toxic chemical options or based on integrated pest management planning.

 The use of highly hazardous pesticides (HHPs) is common.
 Pesticide users - usually living or working in rural areas with no internet access - are rarely informed about pesticides’ toxicity from independent sources in a comprehensive way.
 Pesticide users (including farms, fields or forests verified by IPM coalition members) often receive pest control information from agrochemical companies accompanied by lack of transparency about the full range of risks and hazards of the products.
 Additionally, pesticide users are rarely aware of less toxic pest control alternatives.

 For that reason, harness technology for improved access to toxicity information, standards’ restriction status and available registered alternatives of harmful pesticides is key to enable pest control with less negative environmental impact by technical decision-makers of farms, fields and forests.

 The project will develop a mobile application that builds on the pesticides database of the Integrated Pest Management Coalition.
 Information will be available online and offline, in English, Spanish and Portuguese.
 This will include information about less-toxic pesticide alternatives registered in Brazil, Colombia, India, Mexico and Kenya.